react-native-google-signin/google-signin/docs/android-guide.md

 Check if "Google Play App Signing" is enabled for your app.
 If it is enabled, you will need to add the "App signing certificate" `SHA-1` to your firebase console.

+You can find it at: App -> Release Management (in left sidebar) -> App signing.
+In there, copy `SHA-1 certificate fingerprint` into firebase console for the Android app.

 #### G. I did everything and I still have problems to compile my project.

 Read this [medium article](https://medium.com/@suchydan/how-to-solve-google-play-services-version-collision-in-gradle-dependencies-ef086ae5c75f).
 Basically, if you have other play services libraries installed, you have to exclude some dependencies.